|

 all necessary equations, formulae and tables will be

 provided with the exam.
-However, you should familiarize
+However, you still need to familiarize

 yourself with these equations and formulae since no